Design Technology

 What does being a Designer mean at Old Clee?

-Year 1 Pupil: It means you build, make different things.
+Year 1 Pupil: It means you build and make different things.
 You do it with your ideas.’

 Year 4 Pupil: ‘To look at famous designers and how they created their inventions.’